 - and social health through sharing, working together and building inclusive community.

-Programs are offered year round and organized around a seasonal schedule, with 10-12 individual sessions comprising each seasonal program (see below).
+Programs are offered year round and organized around a seasonal schedule, with 10-12 individual sessions comprising each seasonal program.
+Contact us to see when groups are opening or if they’re closed for the season.